 Can being sick during pregnancy harm the baby?
 What happens if you get sick during pregnancy?
-How to avoid sickness during pregnancy?
-There is a lot of questions regarding you and your baby’s health and safety during pregnancy.
-Family and friends surely mean well when they give you answers based on their own knowledge.
-The Internet could also offer answers, which may not always be exact for your specific condition.
+How do you avoid sickness during pregnancy?
+There are a lot of questions regarding you and your baby’s health and safety during pregnancy.
+Family and friends surely mean well when they give you answers based on their own knowledge, and the internet could also offer answers, but you should always consult your medical provider for your specific condition.

 Managing Sickness During Pregnancy is Easier Done with a Caring Expert

-There are many ways on how to avoid sickness during pregnancy and provide your child with the best protection.
-This is a critical time for you, the reason you need to be cautious about the decisions you make regarding diet, medications, and supplements.
-While information is available everywhere, some of them can be confusing mostly when they fail to address your exact concerns.
+There are many ways to avoid sickness during pregnancy and provide your child with the best protection.
+This is a critical time for you, so you need to be cautious about the decisions you make regarding diet, medications and supplements.
+While information is available everywhere, some of it can be confusing when they fail to address your exact concerns.